Pregnancy can be hard on a woman’s body. As the body shifts to make room…

 Although you will be completing a report for your employer, it is best to make a separate report for your own use that describes the accident and your injuries to the best of your ability.
 Your FELA attorney will use this report if you decide to hire one.
 In this report, as well as your employer’s report, you should describe the nature and extent of your injuries and the impact your injuries have had on your work and personal life.
 Be sure to include any witnesses to the incident.

 Make yourself a note of how much time you lost from work as a result of your injuries.
 It would help if you tracked all work missed on the day of the incident, the time during which you were unable to work because of the injury and the rehabilitation processes, and any work time missed for any medical appointments.

 What happens if I receive treatment from a railroad doctor?

-It is most likely that your employer will have you receive treatment from a railroad doctor if you are in a work accident.
+Most likely, your employer will have you receive treatment from a railroad doctor if you’re in a work accident.
 However, you should seek medical treatment from your personal doctor.

 The railroad’s legal team, including doctors and nurses, will spring into action immediately after the accident.
-Their goal is to minimize the financial liability for the railroad company, in other words, reduce the value of your claim.
+Their goal is to minimize the financial liability for the railroad company.
+In other words, they want to reduce the value of your claim.